EyadAbouKer/HEIC-Photo-Converter/README.md

 ### Converting Images

+**Step 1: Choose Output Format**
+- **JPEG** (Default): Compressed format (smaller files)
+  - Adjustable quality slider (50-100)
+  - Default: 95 for high quality
+- **PNG**: Lossless format with transparency support (larger files)

+**Step 2: Select Conversion Method**

-**Option 1: Convert Entire Folder**
+**Option A: Convert Entire Folder**
 1. Click the "📁 Convert Folder" button
 2. Select a folder containing HEIC images
 3. The app will automatically find and convert all HEIC files in that folder
-4. Converted PNG files will be saved in the same location
+4. Converted files will be saved in the same location
 5. ⚠️ **Original HEIC files will be deleted** after successful conversion

-**Option 2: Convert Selected Files**
+**Option B: Convert Selected Files**
 1. Click the "🖼️ Convert Selected Files" button
 2. Select one or multiple HEIC files from your file system
-3. The selected files will be converted to PNG format
+3. The selected files will be converted to your chosen format
-4. Converted PNG files will be saved in the same location
+4. Converted files will be saved in the same location
 5. ⚠️ **Original HEIC files will be deleted** after successful conversion

 ### Supported Formats

 - Input: `.heic`, `.HEIC`, `.heif`, `.HEIF`
-- Output: `.png`
+- Output: `.png`, `.jpg` (JPEG)

 ## How It Works

 1. The application uses the `pillow-heif` library to register HEIF format support with Pillow (PIL)
+2. You select your desired output format (PNG or JPEG) and quality settings
-2. When you select files or a folder, the app scans for HEIC images
+3. When you select files or a folder, the app scans for HEIC images
-3. Up to 4 HEIC images are processed simultaneously using parallel threading for faster conversion
+4. Up to 4 HEIC images are processed simultaneously using parallel threading for faster conversion
-4. Each HEIC image is opened and converted to optimized PNG format
+5. Each HEIC image is opened and converted to your chosen format:
+   - **PNG**: Optimized lossless conversion with transparency support
+   - **JPEG**: Quality-controlled compression (RGB conversion for images with transparency)
-5. The converted PNG file is saved with the same filename (different extension) in the same directory
+6. The converted file is saved with the same filename (different extension) in the same directory
-6. **Original HEIC files are automatically deleted** after successful conversion
+7. **Original HEIC files are automatically deleted** after successful conversion
-7. Progress and results are displayed in real-time
+8. Progress and results are displayed in real-time
-8. If a conversion fails, the original HEIC file is preserved
+9. If a conversion fails, the original HEIC file is preserved

 ## Troubleshooting